What is I have e-mailed you from your account EMAIL?

 Update: April 15, 2020

-We suggest you look at the following video, which completely explains the process of using the MalwareBytes Anti Malware to delete adware, browser hijacker and other malware.
+We suggest you look at the following video, which completely explains the process of using the MalwareBytes Anti Malware to remove malicious software.

 How to protect yourself from phishing, malicious and misleading websites